An Encyclopedia of Radical Helping: Call for Writing and/or Images

 sustaining movement (Friends from occupied Dakhóta lands (also called Minneapolis); art by Eva Ngono)

-symbolism (Gioia Chilton)
+symbol (Gioia Chilton)

 Taos Institute, the (Sheila McNamee)